athankefalas/Stitcher/README.md

    Reloads the injected dependency.
 3. The `autoreload` function
    Automatically reloads the injected dependency after *every* change of the dependency graph.

+Please note that extra care must be taken when reloading a dependency, such as cancelling or awaiting any running tasks owned by the previously injected instance.

 #### Configuration